Estoque86/ccnSim-4.0-Docker/README.md

 # Instructions to create the ccnSim-0.4 container <a id="#create"></a>

-These instructions are ment for the ccnSim contributors; they are not expected to be useful for the ccnSim users, which should instead check the instructions on how to [use](#use) the DockerHub images.
+These instructions are ment for the ccnSim contributors; they are not expected to be useful for the ccnSim users, who should instead check the instructions on how to [use](#use) the DockerHub images.

 ## Build the image from the Dockerfile